anowell/client-test/README.md

 Key features
 ------------

-- Concurrent GET requests to any URLs (via node http and https libraries)
+- Concurrent requests to any URLs (via nodejs)
-    - Asserting based on response body, header, status
+    - Asserting based on response body, header, status (extensible)
-    - Asserting based on comparison of responses from 2 or more URLs
+    - Asserting based on comparison of responses from 2 or more URLs (extensible)
     - Response perf logging (request start, first byte received, last byte received)
+    - Response time statistics (various percentiles and deviations)
-- Concurrent requests with responses loaded by PhantomJS
+- Concurrent requests with responses loaded by PhantomJS (less-tested)
     - Asserting based on status or phantomjs page object (i.e. executing JS against DOM)
     - Asserting based on comparison of 2 or more URLs via scripting against each page in phantomjs
     - DOM performance logging (request start, DOM load start, DOM load complete, actions within a loaded DOM)